FAQ About Running Start

 - Proof of Social Security benefits

-Students only need to provide documentation to the Running Start office once to qualify for the waiver.
+Students only need to provide documentation to the Enrollment Services office once to qualify for the waiver.
 Students must supply waiver documentation before the first day of the quarter or before their payment due date, whichever comes first.
 If fees are paid prior to turning in documentation, there will be no refunds issued.
-Adjustments to a student's quarterly bill can only take effect after the Enrollment Verification Form (EVF) is submitted to the Running Start office each quarter.
+Adjustments to a student's quarterly bill can only take effect after the Enrollment Verification Form (EVF) is submitted to the Enrollment Services office each quarter.
 Students must pay any remaining fees or charges by the payment due date.
 Tuition for credits that exceed the credit allowance according to the EVF are waived.

 Can I receive financial aid to cover the cost of books?